SEED School of Miami Educational garden

 Services: Design, Installation, Interactive Maintenance, Educational Curriculum

-Size: 16,000 sqft, featuring a large food forest, 6 metal planters, an in-ground farm plot and dedicated classroom with kitchen, library and apothecary
+Size: 16,000 sqft, featuring a food forest, 6 metal planters, an in-ground farm plot, greenhouse and chicken coop

 Project type: Multifaceted educational garden